cmcgee-mac/norm/README.md

 You can see that the SQL query is provided as a Java annotation, which does not permit any non-static content from entering the query, which could be the vector for SQL injection.
-This one of the built-in safety mechanisms.
+This is one of the built-in safety mechanisms.
 Substitution is done only after the statement has been prepared by the database using named tokens (e.g. ":baz") that match fields in the parameters class.